ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 PPM has three major interactions which need to be defined:

 * Uploading reports from the client to the aggregators
-* Computing the results of a given measurement
+* Aggregating reports into aggregate results
 * Reporting results to the collector

 We start with some basic type definitions used in other messages.